Jmorgan97/QWERTY-Committee/User_Guide.md

 **Controller Support:** Check operating system or Unity engine support online prior to use
 - Microsoft Xbox (for Xbox 360, Xbox One/X, Xbox Series S/X, or Microsoft Windows)
-- Sony Playstation (SixAxis or Dualshock 3 for PS3, Dualshock 4 for PS4, or DualSense for PS5)
+- Sony PlayStation (SixAxis or Dualshock 3 for PS3, Dualshock 4 for PS4, or DualSense for PS5)
 - Nintendo Switch Pro Controller
 - Logitech gamepads
 - Other common Windows-supported gamepads utilizing XInput API